 - Cash (for gas, supplies or, in the case of a major breakdown in civilization, bribes)

 - Extra set of car keys and house keys

-In addition, you might also want to consider including the following in a disaster kit:
+In addition, we recommend including the following items in a disaster kit:

 - Toys for children and/or baby supplies

 - Matches (In a waterproof container)

 - Plastic sheeting